Book Gives Hope to People Experiencing Suicidal Thoughts

 Invisible No More; Invincible Forever More shares stories of women who have gone from invisible to INVINCIBLE.

-Through sharing our experiences with transparency, we can JUDGE less and MENTOR more.
-By LIVING through it and now being on the other side of the adversity, I am INVINCIBLE.
-I AM A WARRIOR.”PORT ARTHUR, TEXAS, UNITED STATES, September 10, 2021 /EINPresswire.com/ -- International Best Seller, Invisible No More; Invincible Forever More, became the #1 Inspirational new release on Amazon just eight hours after its release!
+If you have hiding or masking anything, if you are in a closet holding back your true self in any way, shape or form, come out, come out wherever you are.
+You will be better for it.”OCEANSIDE, CALIFORNIA, UNITED STATES, September 13, 2021 /EINPresswire.com/ -- International Best Seller, Invisible No More; Invincible Forever More, became the #1 Inspirational new release on Amazon just eight hours after its release!
 It is filled with the personal and profound stories of twenty-nine amazing women from all over the world.
-They each share how they felt invisible, became empowered, then took the journey and faced their challenges, so they would be seen.
+They each share how they felt invisible, became empowered, then took the journey and faced their challenges, overcoming, so they would be seen.
 These heart and soul-grabbing testimonies offer hope and motivation for readers everywhere to start their journey toward healing.

 Invisible No More; Invincible Forever More was born out of inspiration and a desire to collaborate with other women to bring a powerful message to the world.
 No one needs to feel invisible anymore.
 It is time to speak up about your life and the challenges you have been through, so we might all know our invincibility!